 CLAT Counselling 2018 – Admission to the 19 National Law Universities (NLUs) will be done through an online centralised Common Law Admission Test (CLAT) 2018 counselling process.
 The CLAT counselling 2018 rounds will be conducted by the CLAT office in the first week of June 2018.
 The seats will be allotted on the basis of candidate’s rank and preference of NLUs provided in the application form.
 There will be four CLAT counselling 2018 rounds in total and in each round the list of provisionally selected candidates will be released.
 These shortlisted test takers are required to pay the CLAT counselling fee (last year the fee was Rs.
 50,000) and opt for Lock or Shifting of seats.
 In the third week of June 2018, the final list of shortlisted candidates will be released and these test takers are required to visit the allotted NLUs to complete the admission formalities.
 Apart from the 19 NLUs, there are various other law schools that will accept CLAT score.
 However, candidates are required to apply for these Institutes separately.
-National University of Advanced Legal Studies (NUALS), Kochi will be conducting CLAT 2018 in the second week of May 2018.
+National University of Advanced Legal Studies (NUALS), Kochi will be conducting CLAT exam on May 13, 2018.
 Notification regarding CLAT 2018 will be announced on December 2017.
 Go through this page for complete details on CLAT counselling 2018.

 The tentative CLAT important dates regarding the counselling events are provided in the table below.
 With the announcement of the CLAT counselling schedule 2018, the dates will be updated.

 CLAT 2018 Counselling schedule

 |1.||Release of first indicative list||First week of June 2018|